Iwasawa theory for vertex-weighted graphs: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Taiga Adachi, Kosuke Mizuno, and Iwao Sato for valuable comments.
-The first Author is supported by Make New Standards Program for the Next Generation Researchers.
+The authors would like to thank Taiga Adachi, Kosuke Mizuno, Iwao Sato, and the anonymous referee for valuable comments.
+The first author was supported by Make New Standards Program for the Next Generation Researchers.
+The second author was supported by JSPS KAKENHI, Grant Number 26KJ0138.